-I don’t think any businesses are going to make it through this pandemic unscathed.
+I don’t think any businesses are going to make it through this coronavirus pandemic unscathed.
 Perhaps the national lockdown will see you closing your doors for a few weeks.
 Maybe the nature of your work means that some of your employees can successfully work from home but chances are that some team members of your team cannot.
 And it’s inevitable that many of us will get sick.

 It is during times like these when leadership is so important.
 I really do believe it is these moments that define you as a leader.
 And right now, a good leader is one who takes the time to understand the needs of their followers.
 If you read Tom Rath and Barry Conchie’s book, Strengths Based Leadership: Great Leaders, Teams, and Why People Follow, you’ll quickly realise how easy it is for leaders to misunderstand what their followers need.
 The book outlines that this mismatch is exacerbated by the fact that what leaders get paid to do often differs from what followers need them to do.